 Del Frisco’s Double Eagle Steakhouse boasts a sophisticated space that reflects the energy, vibrancy, and romanticism of the city.
 Excellent service combines with generous portions of legendary steaks and seafood.
 For Restaurant Week, Del Frisco's will offer a special lunch, available Monday through Friday.
 1221 Ave. of the Americas (entrance on 49th St.), 212-575-5129, delfriscos.com

 Never show up at a Brazilian steakhouse without an appetite, especially if it’s Fogo de Chão.
-From Monday to Friday they'll be marking Restaurant Week.
+From Monday to Friday they'll be marking Restaurant Week with a $42 dinner.
 Look for their famous Market Table & Feijoada Bar (feijoada is a traditional black bean stew with sausage), and continuous tableside service of fire-roasted meats.
 Let the unlimited beef ancho, fraldinha, costela, filet mignon, picanha, and alcartra, and more fill you up.
 There are some tasty sides as well, and you get a choice of New York cheesecake, chocolate mousse cake, or Key lime pie for dessert.
 Mention "Restaurant Week" to receive special pricing.
 40 W. 53rd St. (btw.
 Fifth & Sixth Aves.), 212-969-9980, fogo.com

 Beef, it's what's for Restaurant Week dinner.
 Morton's The Steakhouse.